nikuehn/MixedModels_Biases/docs/index.md

 ```

 Firs, we perform a linear mixed effects regression (which assumes homoscedastic standard deviations).
-In general, thecoefficients are estimated well, but the standard deviations are off.
+In general, the coefficients are estimated well, but the standard deviations are off.

 ```r